 Photographed on: July 20, 2012

-Total Exposure: 2 Hours, 46 Minutes
+Total Exposure: 3 Hours, 24 Minutes

-Sub Frames: 47 x 210″ @ ISO 1600)
+Sub Frames: 51 x 240″ @ ISO 1600)

 Mount: Celestron ASCG-5 GT

-Camera: Stock Canon Xsi
+Camera: Stock Canon EOS Rebel Xsi

 Telescope: Explore Scientific ED80 Triplet Apo

-From a dark sky site, your sub frames will show the gorgeous outer arms of the galaxy, with an ultra bright core.
-Shorter exposures from the city will not show much more than the core, so you will have to coax out the details in post processing.
+From a dark sky site, your sub-frames will show the gorgeous outer arms of the galaxy, with an ultra-bright core.
+Shorter exposures from the city will not show much more than the core, so you will have to coax out the details in post-processing.

 The Benefits of Dark Skies

-The beautiful area where this was shot was a blue zone on the Light pollution map.
+The beautiful area where this photo was taken is a blue zone on the light pollution map.
 The site looks south over Lake Erie, creating some incredible views that I can not experience from home.